 There are four Boards within the CWWCE and the function of each is described below.

-- Board on Global Strategies
+- Board on Enterprise Decision Support (BEDS)

 - Board on Enterprise Economic Development